Isadore Sparber

-Isadore Sparber (March 7, 1906 - August 29, 1958) was an American storyboard artist, writer, director and producer of animated films.
+Isadore Sparber (March 7, 1906 – August 29, 1958) was an American animator, writer, director and producer of animated films.
 He is known for his work with Fleischer Studios and its successor, Famous Studios.
 When credited, his work appeared under varying versions of his name, including Izzy Sparber, I. Sparber, Irving Sparber, Isidore Sparber, and Isadore Sparber.

 Career

 Sparber worked for Fleischer Studios in the 1930s and early 1940s where much of his early work was uncredited.
 However, he was credited as a writer for several Superman cartoons (all with Seymour Kneitel), as well as the feature-length films Gulliver's Travels and Mr. Bug Goes to Town.
-He also wrote some Betty Boop cartoons, Color Classic cartoons and Popeye cartoons with no credit.
+He also wrote some Betty Boop cartoons, Color Classics cartoons and Popeye cartoons with no credit.
 Sparber was first mentioned in a Popeye cartoon as the namesake for a demolition company, Sparber Destruction Co., in the cartoon Quiet!
 Pleeze (1941).
 When Paramount Pictures took over Fleischer Studios in 1942, Sparber, Kneitel, and Dan Gordon were named as the new heads of the renamed Famous Studios.

 Despite working without onscreen credit for most of his tenure with the Fleischers, Sparber is credited with producing or co-producing nearly 400 cartoons afterward, and directed at least 160 of them.
-Aside from Sparber directing a good amount of shorts about Popeye, he was also directly responsible for numerous entries in Famous Studios' Superman, Little Lulu/Little Audrey and Casper the Friendly Ghost series.
+Aside from Sparber directing several Popeye shorts, he was also directly responsible for numerous entries in Famous Studios' Noveltoons, Superman, Little Lulu and Casper the Friendly Ghost series.